Sunshine Coast Birds

 Western Parotia

-Day 2–3 Exploring Biak: No fewer than 20 Biak/Geelvink Islands endemic species to look for including Biak Paradise Kingfiser, Biak scrubfowl, Biak Lorikeet, Biak Coucal, Biak Scops Owl, Biak Black Flycatcher, Biak White-eye.
+June 2–3 Exploring Biak: No fewer than 20 Biak/Geelvink Islands endemic species to look for including Biak Paradise Kingfiser, Biak scrubfowl, Biak Lorikeet, Biak Coucal, Biak Scops Owl, Biak Black Flycatcher, Biak White-eye.
+Swiss Bell Hotel.

-Day 4 - Morning birding, fly to Jayapura then drive to Nimbokrang - afternoon birding – 3 nights at a basic guesthouse with en suite bathrooms in most rooms; depending on numbers in the group, 1 room may need share an inside bathroom (we draw straws!).
+June 4 - Morning birding, fly to Jayapura then drive to Nimbokrang - afternoon birding – 3 nights at a basic guesthouse with en suite bathrooms in most rooms; depending on numbers in the group – 4 twin rooms with en suites.

-Day 7 - Transport back to Jayapura - flight to Manokwari - 2 nights at hotel.
+June 7 - Transport back to Jayapura - flight to Manokwari - overnight at hotel.
+Aston Nui Hotel.

-Day 9 - Transport in a 4WD truck to the Arfak Mountains – 2.5 hours - afternoon birding – 6 nights at a basic mid-elevation guesthouse in the village of Mingre - most rooms with en suite bathrooms (basic washing facilities); depending on numbers in the group, 1 room may need to use an outside bathroom.
+June 8 - Transport in a 4WD truck to the Arfak Mountains – 2.5 hours - afternoon birding – 6 nights at a basic mid-elevation guesthouse in the village of - 4 rooms with en suite bathrooms (basic washing facilities, no running water); Zeth’s Guesthouse, Syoubri village.

 King Bird-of-Paradise

-Days 10-14 - Exploring the Arfak Mountains for a feast of species at different altitudes.
-These include many that are widespread in montane forest elsewhere in New Guinea – but easier to see here - along with plenty of species endemic to the Vogelkop Peninsula or Papua more generally.
-We may opt to spend one night camping in tents at high altitude where a few tricky species are easier to find (to be discussed: we could tackle these on day hikes).
+June 9–13 - Birding the Arfaks at mid and high elevations.
+Species include many that are widespread in montane forest elsewhere in New Guinea – but easier to see here - along with plenty of species endemic to the Vogelkop Peninsula or Papua more generally.
 We should see displaying birds-of-paradise and bowerbirds from hides at some sites.
-Excellent birds include displaying Western Parotia, Magnificent Bird-of-Paradise and Crescent-faced Lophorina with many more including Long-tailed Paradigala, Black Sicklebill, Black-billed Sicklebill, Arfak Astrapia, Vogelkop Bowerbird, Papuan Lorikeet, Western Smoky Honeyeater, Cinnamon-browed Melidectes, Ashy Robin, Arfak Catbird.
+Excellent birds include displaying Western Parotia, Magnificent Bird-of-Paradise and Crescent-caped Lophorina with many more including Long-tailed Paradigala, Black Sicklebill, Black-billed Sicklebill, Arfak Astrapia, Vogelkop Bowerbird, Papuan Lorikeet, Western Smoky Honeyeater, Cinnamon-browed Melidectes, Ashy Robin, Arfak Catbird.

 Magnificent Riflebird